BlackIkeEagle/blog.herecura.eu/content/blog/2020-06-19-litespeed-litemage-vs-nginx-varnish/index.md

 ![magento category page noparser concurrency 10 total cpu usage](./magento-category-noparser-c10-cpu-usage.png)
 ![magento category page noparser concurrency 10 total rss memory usage](./magento-category-noparser-c10-rss-memory-usage.png)

 So again Litespeed is ahead in this test.
+Litespeed can do around 10% more transactions, by only having half of the cpu usage.

 ### All results